MyCryptoHQ/mycrypto.com/README.md

 ```

 ```
-$ gulp
+$ npm run dev
 ```

+Open the resulting `dist/index.html` file in your browser.

 Gulp will auto-build it upon save.

 #### To Prep for Production
 ```